-The on-site restaurant is a great spot for your evening meal, with international and traditional choices aplenty.
+The on-site restaurant is a magnificent spot for your evening meal, with international and traditional choices aplenty.
 You can also enjoy a cocktail or a coffee in the lounge bar at whatever time you want, or perhaps head off for a massage in the wellness center.

 If you’re looking for a high-quality budget hotel, then Hotel Paviljon is a fantastic option.
 This three-star hotel is situated in the center of town, and you can check out the beautiful Una River from your window.
-All rooms feature air condoning and wifi as standard, and you can park your car for free during your stay too.
+All rooms feature air condoning and WiFi as standard, and you can park your car for free during your stay too.

 Rooms are large and comfortably decorated.
-Each room has a flat-screen TV, as well as a minibar and air conditioning, of course.
+Each room has a flatscreen TV, as well as a minibar and air conditioning, of course.
 You can enjoy a beverage or two at the on-site bar, and the restaurant also offers the usual international and local dishes, as well as a plentiful breakfast to fuel up for the day.

 Swiss Plus Hotel

-Rooms all have air conditioning and free wifi.
-There is a fact screen TV and a seating area in each room, which tells you that the rooms are quite spacious.
+Rooms all have air conditioning and free WiFi.
+There is a fact screen TV and a seating area in each room, which tells you that the rooms are pretty spacious.
 You can also pre-book a family room too.
 There is a small kitchen in each room, featuring an oven and a fridge, as well as a private bathroom.
 You’ll really feel like you’re at home here, despite the on-site facilities making your life much easier overall!

 A couple of minutes’ walk away from the hotel you will find swimming baths and sports courts, where you can play tennis and other games.
 The Una National Park is only 18km away by road, and as mentioned, the beach is literally a stone’s throw away too.

-I hope that you enjoy Bhać, I know that we did!
-Leave any comments below on other things to do there, and where to stay!
+I hope that you enjoy Bhać; I know that we did!
+Leave any comments below on other things to do there and where to stay!